Prince Addiction to Percocet?

 - compulsive behavior associated with using the drug

 - an inability to say no to using the drug regardless of the risks

-All of these symptoms indicate that an addiction to Percocet may be present.
+All of these symptoms indicate that addiction to Percocet may be present.
 Unfortunately, even if someone was prescribed Percocet and that person took their prescription according to the directions provided, there is still a chance of addiction.
 For instance, if a person were taking Percocet as prescribed but found themselves developing a dependency on the drug, they may eventually violate their prescription to feel more of the same effects.
-Over time, that person might develop a full blown addiction.
+Over time, that person might develop a full-blown addiction.

 In addition to a possible opiate addiction, Percocet can become dangerous because of the presence of acetaminophen.
 At high doses, acetaminophen can lead to liver toxicity.
 As a result, the FDA suggests guidelines for Percocet use: